Our Journey with Willow, Is This Part of the Master Plan?

 We changed our plans again and arranged to pick Willow up on Sunday.
 We would have lunch with Rebecca’s family, then head from that area on to Lethbridge.
 The whole time we were there, Willow was a ball of energy, chasing one or another of the children.
 She loved grabbing the socks of the four-year-old.

-Willow was born on a farm Southwest of Red Deer in the foothills of the Rockies.
-She was the only white one of the litter of three.
-She was the litter's most significant, innovative, and lively, but I am biased.
-There were four children to play with and a farm to run around.
+Willow was born on a farm southwest of Red Deer in the foothills of the Rockies.
+She was the only white one in a litter of three.
+She was the most significant, lively, and innovative of the litter, but I am biased.
+There were four children to play with and a farm to explore.
 I’m not an expert on farming operations or sizes, but I sensed it was a relatively small operation.
 They had forty head of cattle.
-Suppose memory served me correctly, about fifteen horses and fifteen or so goats.
+If my memory serves me correctly, about fifteen horses and around fifteen goats.
 I’m only using Rebecca’s name, and out of concern for their privacy, I’m not sharing her husband’s or children’s names.

 The triumphant return trip home

-On the road, total strangers would stop what they were doing to pet her.
-Parking lots and hotel lobbies were Willow-showing-off opportunities.
-She revelled in it, too.
-As soon as she saw someone new, she would stare at them until they broke down and came to greet her.
-When they did, she would be up on her hind legs, tail wagging a mile a minute.
+On the road, complete strangers would stop what they were doing to pet her.
+Parking lots and hotel lobbies were Willow's opportunities to show off.
+She enjoyed it immensely.
+As soon as she saw someone new, she would stare at them until they gave in and came to greet her.
+When they did, she would be up on her hind legs, tail wagging like crazy.
 I think she was trying to tell them that we were abducting her and taking her to Ontario.

 Three of those opportunities for Willow come to mind:

 The first was in Regina when I entered the hotel lobby after a potty break (Willow’s).
 Another snowbound traveller was checking in.
-He stopped that process when he saw us coming in and asked me if I would wait for him to go and get his wife so they could both pet her.
+He stopped the process when he saw us coming in and asked me to wait while he went to get his wife so they could all pet her.

-East of Thunder Bay at a trucker rest area.
-Two young guys in pickup trucks pulled off the road – one for a nature call.
-The other was east of Thunder Bay at a truckers’ rest area.
-Two young guys in pick-up trucks pulled off the road – one for a nature call.
-The other jumped out of his car and asked if he could pet her, and they became fast friends.
+East of Thunder Bay, at a trucker rest area, two young guys in pickup trucks pulled over – one to answer nature’s call.
+One of them jumped out of his vehicle and asked if he could pet her, and they quickly became friends.

-In Kapuskasing, the hotel lobby clerk was so in love with Willow that we had to stop each time we passed the lobby, so they In Kapuskasing, the hotel lobby clerk was so in love with Willow that we had to stop each time we passed the lobby so they could both play and cuddle.
+In Kapuskasing, the hotel lobby clerk was so in love with Willow that we had to stop each time we passed the lobby, so they could both play and cuddle.

 We notice a leg tremor.

 I’m not sure if we noticed a minor leg tremor on the first or second night with Willow.
-We also noticed that she, I’m not sure if it was the first or second night with Willow, that we saw a minor leg tremor.
-We also noticed that she was somewhat restless late at night or needed more of a workout to sleep.
-Donna walked her up and down the hotel lobby until 3:00 AM to ensure I could sleep and be fresh enough to drive.
-I would try to get her a run outside each day, and she loved it.
+Additionally, she was somewhat restless late at night or needed more exercise to sleep.
+Donna took her for walks up and down the hotel lobby until 3:00 AM to help me get some sleep and stay fresh enough to drive.
+I would try to take her for a run outside each day, and she loved it.

 Willow was a smart one.
 It didn’t take her long to realize that she would get “Good Potty Willow” once she peed.
 She would immediately turn around and sit down, expecting a treat.
-She was not budging until there was that treat.
+She wasn't budging until she got that treat.
 Interestingly, her other constitutional need had to be elevated on a snowbank or drift.
-She would zig-zag constantly, looking for higher elevation to do the deed.
-She was followed by the quick turn and sitting in anticipation of that treat.
+She would zig-zag constantly, looking for a higher elevation to do the deed.
+She was followed by a quick turn and sitting in anticipation of that treat.

 One night, I played fetch with her inside the hotel room.
-She trained me to throw a ball down to the other end of the room.
-Just like that, when she retrieved it and dropped it before me, she expected my Pavlovian response of giving her a treat.
-As I mentioned, she was a fast learner.
-In the meantime, the tremor was getting stronger.
+She trained me to throw a ball to the far end of the room.
+Just like that, when she retrieved it and dropped it in front of me, she expected my Pavlovian response of giving her a treat.
+As I mentioned, she was a quick learner.
+Meanwhile, the tremor was growing stronger.

-We needed to use a different route on the way home.
-Instead of Highway 17 along Lake Superior, a weather advisory made us use the inland route and Highway 11.
-Our destination was Cochrane, but we stopped in Kapuskasing instead due to the dark on Friday night.
+We had to take a different route home.
+Instead of Highway 17 along Lake Superior, a weather advisory forced us to take the inland route and Highway 11.
+Our destination was Cochrane, but we stopped in Kapuskasing instead because it was too dark to continue on Friday night.

 A significant winter storm was about to hit our route directly.
-We decided to leave Kapuskasing early Saturday morning and get as much road under our belt as possible.
-We got to Cochrane two hours later and decided to be prudent and hunker down in the first pet-friendly option.
+We decided to leave Kapuskasing early Saturday morning and cover as much ground as possible.
+We reached Cochrane two hours later and chose to be cautious by staying at the first pet-friendly option.
 The hotel agreed to let us check in before 11:00 AM.
-Saturday night would not be in our beds after all.
-The tremor was getting worse, and after lunch, Willow threw up six times in short succession.
-She resisted eating and drinking.
-We gave her Gravol, but she was restless.
-As she refused water, we started giving it to her with a syringe.
+Saturday night wouldn’t be spent in our beds after all.
+The tremor was worsening, and after lunch, Willow threw up six times in quick succession.
+She was reluctant to eat and drink.
+We gave her Gravol, but she remained restless.
+Since she refused water, we started giving it to her with a syringe.

-There wasn’t a comfortable position for Willow to settle in.
-She would lay somewhere, then whine and move to a different position in what seemed to be fifteen to twenty seconds.
-We still had an eight-hour drive, and I needed some sleep.
-I eventually had to put earplugs in while Donna held, cuddled, and stroked Willow to get her to settle down.
-At 3:00 AM, I noticed that Rebecca had texted us earlier to tell us that the sickly pup was diagnosed with distemper.
+There wasn’t a comfortable position for Willow to settle into.
+She would lie down somewhere, then whine and shift to a different position in what seemed to be fifteen to twenty seconds.
+We still faced an eight-hour drive, and I needed some sleep.
+I eventually had to put in earplugs while Donna held, cuddled, and stroked Willow to help her settle.
+At 3:00 AM, I noticed that Rebecca had texted us earlier to say that the sickly pup was diagnosed with distemper.

-A quick search indicated that the previous issue with the eyes, the throwing up and the tremors suggested that Willow may have the same virus.
-But how can this be?
-She was the picture of good health, running and playing hard.
-Willow was the biggest by far of all the pups; as Donna said, she was perfect and lively – but denying the potential of that disease striking her wouldn’t help us for an instant.
+A quick search suggested that the previous issues with the eyes, vomiting, and tremors indicated Willow might have the same virus.
+But how could this be?
+She appeared to be in perfect health, running and playing enthusiastically.
+Willow was the largest of all the pups; as Donna said, she was perfect and lively – yet, denying the possibility of that disease affecting her wouldn’t help us in the slightest

 What exactly is Canine Distemper

-Put simply, it is an insipid virus that has no cure.
-If it strikes a puppy before all vaccines are done – the terminal rate is extremely high.
-Canine distemper occurs throughout the world, but in the developed world and countries like Canada, cases are sporadic because of the vaccines.
+Put simply, it is a dull virus that has no cure.
+If it infects a puppy before all vaccines are given, the death rate is extremely high.
+Canine distemper occurs worldwide, but in the developed world and countries like Canada, cases are infrequent because of the vaccines.

-In our search and reaching out for help, three long-serving veterinarians were consulted via family, friends and work colleagues.
-None of them had faced a dog with distemper.
-Symptoms seem to progress, and once the virus gets to the brain, it can cause a dramatic decline.
-Or they could remain constant.
+In our search for help and outreach efforts, we consulted three experienced veterinarians connected to us through family, friends, and work colleagues.
+None of them had encountered a dog with distemper.
+Symptoms seem to progress, and once the virus reaches the brain, it can cause a significant decline, or they may remain constant.

-It’s highly contagious and can be transmitted from wild animals such as raccoons, skunks or coyotes to dogs.
-Once in dogs, each one will have disease progression unique to the circumstances, such as: What stage of the vaccine?
-How old is the puppy/dog?
+It’s highly contagious and can be transmitted from wild animals such as raccoons, skunks, or coyotes to dogs.
+Once in dogs, everyone will experience a disease progression that varies based on circumstances, such as the stage of vaccination.
+How old is the puppy or dog?
 How healthy is the host?

 The final leg home

-We left Cochrane as early as possible, knowing that time was of the essence.
-It was still almost eight hours from home.
-We didn’t know if there was medication we could give Willow to at least calm her down, as she was getting extremely restless.
-We stopped the car every hour and gave her some non-car time and a pee break.
-We only had Gravol at our disposal; she has already received the recommended dosage.
-She drank water out of her bowl and food out of my hands.
+We left Cochrane as early as possible, knowing that time was critical.
+It was still nearly eight hours until we reached home.
+We didn’t know if there was any medication we could give Willow to calm her, as she was becoming extremely restless.
+We stopped the car every hour to give her some non-car time and a bathroom break.
+The only medication available was Gravol; she had already received the recommended dose.
+She drank water from her bowl and ate food from my hands.

-Willow was uncomfortable, and her rate and volume of yelping increased – it was now almost coyote howling.
-The sound in the car was highly distressing for all three of us.
-At first, we started reaching out to the areas we were travelling through.
+Willow was uncomfortable, and her rate and volume of yelping increased – it was now almost like a coyote howling.
+The sound in the car was very distressing for all three of us.
+First, we began reaching out to the areas we were travelling through.

 North Bay was a three-hour drive away.
 We called the emergency hospital.
-The first question – would they look at our sick pet?
-The answer was a hard no after they found out we were not patients of their local area.
-To top it off, no one would recommend anything by phone.
-I don’t have any better solution.
-We do understand just how difficult a time vets are having these days.
-We do know how stressful we are all getting and how overwhelming life is.
-We only knew that we had a distressed puppy in our lap.
+The first question was whether they would see our sick pet.
+The answer was a definite no after they found out we were not local patients.
+To make matters worse, no one could recommend anything over the phone.
+I don’t have any better options.
+We understand how difficult times are for vets these days.
+We also know how stressful everyone is becoming and how overwhelming life feels.
+All we knew was that we had a distressed puppy in our lap.

-We started reaching out to friends who have friends who are vets—the answers – in all cases.
-“I haven’t seen a case of this in my career.
-Unfortunately, if the diagnosis is accurate, it will be the worst of all outcomes.”
-In the three hours between Cochrane and home, we recruited our daughter to open an online account for a vet Zoom session.
-She did so, struggling to set up verification codes.
-We opened the account and pulled off the highway on a side road with a consistent signal strong enough to do the Zoom session.
-It would have been too easy to work the first time – we had video but no sound.
-Eventually, the vet called Donna on her phone for the audio part and my phone for the video.
-Diagnosis – Distemper.
-The best thing to do was notify an emergency hospital, alert them, and take her in as soon as possible.
+We started reaching out to friends who know other vets—the consistent answer was, “I haven’t seen a case like this in my career.
+Unfortunately, if the diagnosis is correct, it will be one of the worst outcomes.”
+During the three hours between leaving Cochrane and arriving home, we asked our daughter to set up an online account for a vet Zoom session.
+She did so, though she struggled with setting up verification codes.
+We then used the account, pulled off the highway onto a side road with a steady signal strong enough for the Zoom call.
+It would have been too easy if everything worked perfectly at first—we had video but no sound.
+Eventually, the vet called Donna on her phone for audio and my phone for video.
+The diagnosis was Distemper.
+The best course of action was to notify an emergency hospital, alert them, and take her in as soon as possible.

 Ultimate diagnosis and decision

-Intake took almost two hours – it was decided that she would need to be kept overnight and possibly more for tests and observations.
-Unbeknownst to me, part of the delay was taking a deposit for the fee.
-Once I asked point-blank, the person on the other end of the line admitted that was the case.
-She offered to take payment by phone.
+The intake took almost two hours, and it was decided she would need to stay overnight, possibly longer, for tests and observations.
+Unbeknownst to me, part of the delay was due to taking a deposit for the fee.
+When I asked directly, the person on the phone admitted that it was the reason.
+She offered to accept payment by phone.
 I drove the car before Donna even took her credit card out of her wallet.
 We were all exhausted.

-The next day, we got a phone call from Dr. Castillo, a faculty member who had encountered distemper in his native Mexico.
-They needed to observe Willow for some days and report to us.
+The next day, we received a phone call from Dr. Castillo, a faculty member who had encountered distemper in his native Mexico.
+They needed to observe Willow for several days and report back to us.

-He did as he promised, with two calls a day – first thing in the morning and last thing before he left for the day.
+He kept his promise with two calls a day—first thing in the morning and last thing before he left for the day.
 Most of the news we received was positive: Willow is eating, drinking, active, and popular.
-Finally, we could take her home Wednesday night.
+Finally, we could take her home on Wednesday night.
 We jumped at the opportunity.

-Before I go further, we believe our pets deserve a happy, relatively healthy life.
-We think that keeping them alive despite any quality is not fair.
-We were prepared to live with a dog with only three legs.
-If this insidious disease were arrested at the current level, we would do our best to cope.
+Before I go further, we believe our pets deserve a happy, reasonably healthy life.
+We think that keeping them alive despite any quality of life is not fair.
+We were prepared to live with a dog that has only three legs.
+If this insidious disease were halted at its current stage, we would do our best to cope.

-We needed to prepare for what Willow came home looking and acting like.
-The virus had done more damage than we anticipated.
-Her entire rear end collapsed when she tried to walk.
-She dragged her leg, which had tremors.
-The whole rear end would twist as she tried to compensate for the one leg – often failing two or three times before getting upright and going.
-At times, she even peed on her leg.
+We needed to prepare for how Willow would look and behave when she came home.
+The virus had caused more damage than we expected.
+Her entire hindquarters collapsed when she tried to walk.
+She dragged her leg, which trembled.
+Her whole rear end twitched as she struggled to balance on her one leg – often falling two or three times before she managed to stand up and move.
+Sometimes, she even urinated on her leg.

-Again, there appeared to be no position comfortable enough to remain longer than twenty or thirty seconds.
-She would lie down, close her eyes and within thirty seconds, start to whine, get up and look for a more comfortable position.
+Again, there was no position comfortable enough to stay in for more than twenty or thirty seconds.
+She would lie down, close her eyes, and within half a minute, start to whimper, get up, and look for a better position.
 She was exhausted.
-There were two times overnight that I could hold on to her long enough that she slept in my arms for one hour.
+There were two times overnight when I could hold her long enough for her to sleep in my arms for an hour.

 She started to calm down a bit, ate and drank.
-I took her outside, where she peed and pooped, of course turning around to look for her treat.
-I also got her to sleep in my arms some more, this time for almost two hours, when I restricted her movement and provided a dark place.
+I took her outside, where she naturally peed and pooped, then turned around to look for her treat.
+I also got her to sleep in my arms for almost two hours this time, by restricting her movement and providing a dark place.

-The virus was not done with her – and we were not willing to watch her suffer at this level.
-I contacted Dr Castillo, informing him of our decision to euthanize.
-He said that he agreed with us.
-I offered the college her body on one condition – we were not prepared to put her or us through another hour of howling and distress.
+The virus was not finished with her – and we were not willing to watch her suffer at this point.
+I contacted Dr. Castillo, informing him of our decision to euthanize.
+He said he agreed with us.
+I offered the college her body on one condition – we were not prepared to put her or ourselves through another hour of howling and distress.
 She would have to be euthanized in Mississauga.
 I was ready to donate the body if they wanted to study the disease further.
-We found a local veterinarian who could accommodate an isolation-style procedure, met with them at five and delivered the body to Guelph at six-thirty.
+We found a local veterinarian who could accommodate an isolation-style procedure, met with them at five, and delivered the body to Guelph at six-thirty.

 Epilogue